valu3s-mu/mu-fret/README.md

 * [_FRETing about Requirements: Formalised Requirements for an Aircraft Engine Controller_](mu-fret-docs/presentations/refsq2022-fret.pdf) (slides PDF): conference presentation about our work using FRET to formalise the requirements of an aircraft engine controller, provided by our Use Case 5 partner.
 The accompanying publication can be found on the [publisher's page](https://doi.org/10.1007/978-3-030-98464-9_9) or Open Access on [arXiv](https://arxiv.org/abs/2112.04251).
 * [Demonstration Session slides](mu-fret-docs/presentations/goteburg-nuim.pdf) (PDF) from the General Assembly meeting in Gothenburg.
 These high-level slides gave us a visual aid while we were demonstrating progress using FRET and Mu-FRET in the VALU3S project.
 * [Demonstration Session slides](mu-fret-docs/presentations/hamburg-nuim.pdf) (PDF) from the General Assembly meeting in Hamburg, providing an update on the slides from the Gothenburg meeting.
 These high-level slides gave us a visual aid while we were demonstrating progress using FRET and Mu-FRET in the VALU3S project.
-* [_FRETting and Formal Modelling: A Mechanical Lung Ventilator_](https://github.com/valu3s-mu/mu-fret/blob/master/mu-fret-docs/presentations/ABZ-2024-MuFret-Presentation.pdf) (PDF) Conference presentation summarising our formalisation of the Mechanical Lung Ventilator requirements for the ABZ 2024 case study, as well as our Event-B model of the system.
+* [_FRETting and Formal Modelling: A Mechanical Lung Ventilator_](mu-fret-docs/presentations/ABZ-2024-MuFret-Presentation.pdf) (PDF) Conference presentation summarising our formalisation of the Mechanical Lung Ventilator requirements for the ABZ 2024 case study, as well as our Event-B model of the system.
 Full paper can be found on the [publisher's page](https://link.springer.com/chapter/10.1007/978-3-031-63790-2_28).
+* [_Sharper Specs for Smarter Drones: Formalising Requirements with FRET_](mu-fret-docs/presentations/refsq2025presentation.pdf) (PDF) Conference presentation summarising our formalisation of the requirements for the ProVANT Emergentia tilt-rotor drone in FRETish.
+Full paper can be found on [Springer](https://link.springer.com/chapter/10.1007/978-3-031-88531-0_25).
+* [_Refactoring in Requirements Engineering: Exploring a methodology for formal verification of safety-critical systems_](mu-fret-docs/presentations/REFSQ-PhD-2025.pdf) (PDF) Presentation from the REFSQ2025 Doctoral Symposium summarising the current state of the refactoring work as of April 2025.

 ### Posters